volatilemolotov/beam/learning/tour-of-beam/learning-content/python/core-transforms/flatten/description.md

 If your pipeline attempts to use `Flatten` to merge `PCollection` objects with incompatible windows, Beam generates an `IllegalStateException` error when your pipeline is constructed.

+### Description for example

+There are 2 string `PCollection`s at the input, one with words starting with "a" and the other with "b".
+Since the data type is the same using flatten you can get a combined `PCollection`.